Conezi/face_camera/README.md

 ### Contributions

 Contributions of any kind are more than welcome!
-Feel free to fork and improve country_code_picker in any way you want, make a pull request, or open an issue.
+Feel free to fork and improve `face_camera` in any way you want, make a pull request, or open an issue.

 ### Support the Library